Applications are open for the 2022-2023 Africa Health Research Institute/UCL MSc Scholarship.

 - Must have an Honours degree equivalent to a Bachelor (Honours) degree with Second Class Division 1 Honours or 70% in an appropriate subject.

-- The successful applicant must be in London to start their chosen course in September 2020.
+- The successful applicant will need to be in London to start their chosen course in September 2022.

 The Scholarship will cover: